ongon68/letphil-level-2/README.md

-#  This repository contains the level 1 coursework from the letphil mentorship program
+#  This repository contains the level 2 coursework from the letphil mentorship program

-- testing update